usmanyunusov/nano-staged/README.md

    }
    ```

-3. Run the CLI script to update the git hooks with the commands from the config
+3. Run the CLI script to update the git hooks with the commands from the config:

    ```terminal
    npx simple-git-hooks
    ```

-4. To automatically have Git hooks enabled after install, edit `package.json`
+4. To automatically have Git hooks enabled after install, edit `package.json`:

    ```json
    "scripts": {